Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 - Create an interface group.
 Name it as high availability-LINK.
 Add the interface used for high availability.

-- In High Availability Node, Enable high availability and add control Virtual IPs which RACP protocol uses for communication.
+- In High Availability Node, Enable high availability and add control Virtual IPs which the RACP protocol uses for communication.
 Ensure that the IP addresses are same as the configured IP addressed while creating network interfaces in AWS.

 - Perform Change Management and download the active configuration for the stand-by SD-WAN appliance.